alvason/T-cell-repertoire/README.md

 # T-cell-repertoire
-A home-made circle-packing algorithm for visualizing the T cell clonal distributions, and home-brew code for fitting the clonal-size-distribution
+The manuscript of this private T-cell project is in review processing.
+Both of the home-made circle-packing algorithm for visualizing the T cell clonal distributions and home-brew code for fitting the clonal-size-distribution will be public soon.
 ###[Top-clone from high-throughput sequences of T-cell receptors]
 ![](/figure/TopClone.png)
 ###[Circle-packing algorithm for visualizing the T-cell clonal distributions]